Generation X (comics)

 Generation X is a fictional superhero team appearing in American comic books published by Marvel Comics.
 A spin-off of the X-Men, the team was created by writer Scott Lobdell and artist Chris Bachalo.
 Generation X debuted during the 1994 "Phalanx Covenant" storyline, and appeared in their own monthly series in September 1994 with Generation X #1 (November 1994).

 Generation X consisted of teenage mutants designed to reflect the cynicism and complexity of the series' namesake demographic.
 Unlike its predecessor the New Mutants, the team was not mentored by X-Men founder Charles Xavier at his New York estate, but by Banshee and former supervillainess Emma Frost at a splinter school in western Massachusetts.

-The book's original creators left it in 1997.
-The series was cancelled with issue #75 in 2001.
-Sixteen years after the original series had ended, a second volume debuted in 2017 as part of ResurrXion with Jubilee mentoring a group of students in the rechristened Xavier Institute.

 The team

 Volume 1

-Unlike the X-Men and New Mutants, Generation X did not attend Xavier's School for Gifted Youngsters in upstate New York or learn from Professor Xavier himself.
+Unlike the X-Men and New Mutants, Generation X did not attend Xavier's School for Gifted Youngsters in upstate New York or learn from Professor X himself.
 Instead, they trained at the Massachusetts Academy, located in Berkshire County, Massachusetts, and were mentored by Banshee, an Irish X-Man who possessed a "sonic scream", and the former villain White Queen, an aristocratic telepath.